Cannabis News

 |

+The D.C.-based marijuana advocacy group that successfully lobbied for weed legalization in the district has already rolled more than 5,500 joints to hand out for free before the inauguration.
+DCMJ says the marijuana hand-out is not necessarily an anti-Trump protest, since both revelers and protesters are invited to partake.
+Instead, says DCMJ co-founder Nikolas Schiller, the event is supposed to be for anybody who supports cannabis reform.
+Read More...
+National Academy Of Sciences Wants Rescheduling Posted by on January 18, 2017 at 10:54:47 PT By Debra Borchardt Source: Forbes Washington, D.C. -- The Drug Enforcement Administration (DEA) may believe marijuana is as harmful as heroin, but the science community is backing down on demonizing marijuana.

+The National Academy of Sciences released a new report last week that reviewed 10,000 scientific abstracts and reached nearly 100 conclusions that found many medical uses for marijuana and cannabis-derived products.
+“For years the landscape of marijuana use has been rapidly shifting as more and more states are legalizing cannabis for the treatment of medical conditions and recreational use,” said Marie McCormick, chair of the committee and is a professor of pediatrics at Harvard Medical School in Cambridge, MA. “”We conducted an in-depth and broad review of the most recent research to establish firmly what the sciences says and to highlight areas that still need further examination.”
+Read More...
+Senseless Limits on Marijuana Research Posted by on January 17, 2017 at 06:00:00 PT By The NYT Editorial Board Source: New York Times USA -- Even as more and more states allow their residents to use marijuana, the federal government is continuing to obstruct scientists from studying whether the drug is good or bad for people’s health.

+A report published last week by the National Academies of Sciences, Engineering and Medicine points out that scientists who want to study cannabis have to seek approvals from federal, state and local agencies and depend on just one lab, at the University of Mississippi, for samples.
+As a result, far too little is known about the health effects of a substance that 28 states have decided can be used as medicine and eight states and the District of Columbia have approved for recreational use.
+Read More...
 Guide To What Experts Know About Marijuana Posted by on January 13, 2017 at 17:08:18 PT By Christopher Ingraham Source: Washington Post USA -- As eight states plus the District of Columbia have moved to fully legalize recreational marijuana, debates on the merits of legalization have focused on the effects of marijuana use on individuals and society: Is marijuana bad for your lungs, or for your brain?
 Does it have therapeutic applications?
 Is it safer than alcohol or tobacco?

 Marijuana is one of the most studied substances in scientific literature, but the answers are scattered across tens of thousands of scientific papers.
 The quality of evidence these papers offer can vary wildly and the results sometimes contradict each other.
 Read More...
 MJ Eases Pain, But Jury’s Out On Other Benefits Posted by on January 13, 2017 at 06:16:22 PT By Mary Papenfuss, Trends Reporter Source: Huffington Post USA -- Marijuana has proved to be a powerful aid in easing chronic pain and helping battle nausea, but results are mixed or largely inconclusive on other health benefits, as well as detriments, according to a massive new scientific review of cannabis studies.